A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Main results

-Thus the localized solution is a solution of the non-localized equation.
-Proving \eqref{eq:zetanorm}, is the straight forward following computation.
-We can use Ito Stratonovich equivalence \cite[Prop.2.21,p.295]{karatzas2012brownian}, and obtain that $(\xi,\zeta)$ is a solution of the localized version of the Stratonovich equation \eqref{eq:localChartSDE}.
+We now prove \eqref{eq:zetanorm}.
+Applying Itô-Stratonovich equivalence \cite[Prop.2.21,p.295]{karatzas2012brownian}, we obtain that $(\xi,\zeta)$ is a solution to the localized version of the Stratonovich equation \eqref{eq:localChartSDE}.
 Again we omit for conciseness $t,\xi(t)$ when evaluating a matrix value function or a coordinate in time, and the bump function $\lambda$.